chiralos/onomata-src/C-heapless/README.md

 You could get around that by tracking which code can never cause a shuffle and avoiding the copy.
 Or by restricting shuffling operations to special top-level directives.
-But I'd rather move on to a host with a proper heap and compare the performance and memory usage of this to that.
+But I'd rather move on to a host with a proper heap.
+Might be intersting to compare the performance and memory usage of this to that, both on a modern CPU and the Z80.

 ### Optimisation

 The `freeze` word takes all the currently unfrozen definitions, compiles them a bit, and freezes them iin place.
-Frozen code seems to run about three times faster.
+Frozen code is still bytecode, but seems to run about three times faster.

 It does a tiny bit of peephole optimisation, converting `ife` and `loop` to branch instructions so that it doesn't have to push the